Defects of Convolutional Decoder Networks in Frequency Representation: Experiments

 $\bullet$ \textbf{Verifying that the zero-padding operation strengthened the encoding of low-frequency components.} To this end, we compared feature spectrums between the network with zero-padding operations and the network without zero-padding operations.
-Therefore, we constructed the following two baseline networks.
+Therefore, we constructed the following three baseline networks.
 The first baseline network contained 5 convolutional layers, and each layer applied zero-paddings.
 Each convolutional layer contained 16 convolutional kernels (kernel size was 7$\times $7), except for the last layer containing 3 convolutional kernels.
-The second baseline network was constructed by replacing all zero-padding operations with circular padding operations.
-Results on the Broden dataset in Figure~\ref{fig:remark2_3}(c) show that the network with zero-padding operations encoded more significant low-frequency components than the network with circular padding operations.
-In addition, Appendix~\ref{app:sec:exp:zero} shows results on more datasets, which also yielded similar conclusions.
+The second and the third baseline networks were constructed by replacing all zero-padding operations with circular padding operations and replacing all zero-padding operations with mirror padding operations, respectively.
+Results on the Broden \citep{Bau2017} dataset in Figure~\ref{fig:remark2_3}(c) show that the network with zero-padding operations encoded more significant low-frequency components than the network with circular padding operations.
+The mirror padding operation also enhanced the significance of low-frequency components, to some extent.
+Results on more datasets in Appendix~\ref{app:sec:exp:zero} yielded similar conclusions.

+$\bullet$ \textbf{Verifying factors that strengthened low-frequency components.} Previous studies \cite{ruderman1994statistics} have empirically found that natural images were dominated by low-frequency components.
+Therefore, according to Corollaries~\ref{co1_entire} and \ref{co2_back}, we know that if the cascaded convolutional decoder is trained on natural images, then the decoder is more likely to strengthen low-frequencies.
+Please see Appendix~\ref{app_discussion_natural} for more discussions.
+Besides, we conducted experiments to verify the following three factors that were found to strengthen low frequencies.